mmlt/environment-operator/README.md

 ### Run local

-For development an `environment.yaml` is applied to a local k8s cluster, the envop run in your IDE.
+For development an `environment.yaml` is applied to a local k8s cluster, the envop runs in your IDE.

 Prerequisites
 - minikube or another local k8s cluster